fnune/fnune.github.io/_posts/2017-08-12-my-experience-contributing-to-servo.markdown

 ## Working on your task

+Once you've found the issue you want to work on, make sure to leave a comment saying you're working on it so there's no two people implementing the same thing separately.

 Compiling Servo is understandably slow: it's a huge project.
 Your first run will likely take between thirty minutes and one hour depending on your machine and connection, and after some re-runs and testing you'll find yourself with a 15GB directory.

 Servo has its own tool, `mach`, which you can use to build for development (`./mach build -d`), for release (`./mach build -r`), and to do many other things.
 When you submit your pull request, it must pass some CI tests which you can try locally to save time: